jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Friends

-In types, module types, procedures and clauses you can define *Friends* of the symbol.
+In types, module types, procedures and nested procedures you can define *Friends* of the symbol.
 Friends are other symbols that when defined friend get full access to all members of the befriended.

 It only goes one way: the friend symbol can access private things of the befriended, but the befriended doesn’t get access to the friend’s private members.
 Its kind of a like a sick friendship where one likes the other, but the other doesn’t like him back.
 That’s why the symbol that defines his friends is called the *befriended*, not a friend itself.

-A type, module type, procedure or clause can define:
+A type, module type, procedure or nested procedure can define:

 - Friend Types
 - Friend Procedures